maarten-kieft/ASMP/README.md

 Another Smart Meter Project, which allows users to read the values of their (dutch) smart meter, aggregate them and display them in nice graphs.
 This project is build in python and uses docker to deploy the application.
 This is work in progress..

 ## Todo

-1. Fix static files in docker image V
-2. Implement database updates V
-3. Implement general way to retrieve updates V
-4. Implement statistics V
-5. Implement dropdown statistics
+5. Implement month/year statistics
-6. Implement graph V
+6. Implement switching and zoom out in overview chart
-7. Implement dropdown graph
-8. Merge start files into a single file V
+8. Bugfix: 30 april 2017 doesnt work: error
+9. Bugfix: utc time
+10. One big loader
 9. Create screenshots
 10. Create docs for getting started on a pie
 11. Create docs for getting started on source